Oct. 25, 2012 -- New research raises doubts about the health benefits of the much-hyped red wine compound resveratrol.

 Even though few studies in humans have been done, sales of resveratrol supplements have risen to about $30 million a year, Klein says.

-, Klein and colleagues recruited 29 postmenopausal non-obese women who were healthy.
+In their new study, Klein and colleagues recruited 29 postmenopausal non-obese women who were healthy.

 To get the equivalent amount of the compound from wine, the women in the resveratrol group would have needed to have drunk 8 liters of red wine a day.